do tickets go on sale?

 are limiting total capacity and are expecting to sell-out in

-advance, as we have the past two years.
+advance, as we have the past three years.
 If any tickets remain

 they will be made available on a first-come, first-served basis.